trueadm/ripple/website/docs/guide/reactivity.md

 namespace or use the provided syntactic sugar for a quick creation via the bracketed notation.
-All elements existing or new of the `TrackedArray` are reactive and respond to the various array operations such as push, pop, shift, unshift, etc. Even if you reference a non-existent element, once it added, the original reference will react to the change.
+All elements existing or new of the `TrackedArray` are reactive and respond to the various array operations such as push, pop, shift, unshift, etc. Even if you reference a non-existent element, once it is added, the original reference will react to the change.
 You do NOT need to use the unboxing `@` with the elements of the array.